teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 ## Requirements

 - Blender 3.6 or above (run as administrator is recommended) (Please note some features may not work in version below 3.6).
-   - Blender 4.2 is Recommended as this is the latest LTS.
+   - Blender 4.1 is Recommended as this is the latest Stabel release (4.2 is very unstable and cuases alot of issues).
 - Anything older then 3.6 is not supported and no longer works.
 - If you have custom Python installed which Blender might use, you need to have Numpy installed
 - Note to Windows Store users: Though Cats seems to work on Windows Store these days no support will be given if there are any issues as the Unofficial cats does not support Windows store due to issues Windows Store versions of Blender have given in the past.